MultiQC/MultiQC/docs/core/custom_content/index.md

     description: "This description comes from multiqc_config.yaml and helps to annotate the Custom Content image."
 ```

-As mentioned above - if no configuration is given, MultiQC will do its best to guess how to visualise
+If no configuration is given, MultiQC will do its best to guess how to visualise
 your data appropriately.
 To see examples of typical file structures which are understood, see the
 [test data](https://github.com/ewels/MultiQC_TestData/tree/master/data/custom_content/no_config)
 used to develop this code.